erikbrinkman/postly/README.md

 Known Bugs / TODOs
 ------------------

+* Make title editable, and have it reflect file saved to, and load it based off of file loaded.
+* Sync CSS
+* Drag and drop

 * Pdfs are rendered on canvas, as such, they lose their awesome vector nature.
 Should replace this with some library that can load a pdf as an svg.
 This may be possible with an svg backend of pdf.js.